Youth Without Youth (film): Plot

-Many years later, Dominic encounters a woman named Veronica while hiking in the Alps.
+Years later, Dominic encounters a woman named Veronica while hiking in the Alps.
 The "Other" reveals her to be the reincarnation of Laura.
-When the mountains are hit by a violent thunderstorm, Dominic rushes to her rescue and finds her chanting in Sanskrit, which he greets her with to gain her trust.
+When the mountains are hit by a thunderstorm, Dominic rushes to her rescue and finds Veronica chanting in Sanskrit.
+He greets Veronica in Sanskrit to gain her trust.
 During her stay in hospital, Veronica now identifies herself as "Rupini", one of the first disciples of the Buddha.
-Suspecting she may now be afflicted with a condition similar to his own, Dominic calls the Roman College of Oriental Studies for aid.
-Its representatives inform him that Rupini's last act in life was to retire into a cave for meditation on enlightenment.
-Since the cave's location is unknown, the scholars, led by Professor Giuseppe Tucci, agree to fund an expedition to find it in India.
+Rupini's last act in life was to retire into a cave for meditation on enlightenment.
+Suspecting that Veronica may now be afflicted with a condition similar to his own, Dominic calls the Roman College of Oriental Studies for aid.
+Since the location of Rupini's cave is unknown, the scholars, led by Professor Giuseppe Tucci, agree to fund an expedition to find it in India.
 They hope that Veronica's past self will guide them.
-The venture proves a success when a local Boddhisatva recognises "Rupini" and directs her to the place of meditation.
+A Boddhisatva eventually recognises "Rupini" and directs her to the place of meditation.
 Following this discovery, Veronica becomes herself again and falls for Dominic.

-The couple elope to Malta, where for a time, they live happily together.
-Dominic eventually tells Veronica in her sleep that he has always loved her.
-This causes Veronica to writhe in bed as if possessed.
-She begins chanting in a language which he does not understand.
-The "Other" explains that she is speaking in the ancient Egyptian language, having travelled further back along the path of her past selves.
-For the next two weeks, Dominic learns how to control this state in Veronica.
-He leads her to regress ever further in time and to speak previously unknown tongues.
+The couple elope to Malta, where Dominic eventually tells Veronica in her sleep that he has always loved her.
+This causes Veronica to travell further back along the path of her past selves.
+She begins chanting in the ancient Egyptian language, which Dominic does not understand.
+For the next two weeks, he learns how to control this state in Veronica.
+Dominic leads her to regress ever further in time and to speak previously unknown tongues.
 However, Veronica's health begins to decline from exhaustion.
-Dominic declares that he cannot continue these sessions, or even remain close to Veronica.
-His proximity to her is accelerating her age.
+Dominic declares that he cannot continue these sessions, or even remain close to Veronica, as his proximity to her is accelerating her age.
 Over the objections of both Veronica and the "Other", he leaves.

-Despairing, Dominic returns to the town where he taught as a professor.
-His alter ego appears to him in a mirror and reveals the future of mankind.
-Nuclear warfare will unleash an electromagnetic pulse, giving birth to a new, and powerful human species.
+Despairing, Dominic returns to Piatra Neamț.
+The "Other" appears to him in a mirror and reveals the future of mankind.
+Nuclear warfare will unleash an electromagnetic pulse, giving birth to a new and powerful human species.
 Dominic is this species' first member.
 Veronica symbolised the dawn of man, and he stood for the dusk.
 Outraged at the idea of sacrificing millions of lives in the name of evolution, Dominic shatters the mirror.
-Without the mirror, the "Other" vanishes.
-In its final moments, it yells incoherently in an unfamiliar language.
+The "Other" subsequently vanishes, yelling in an unfamiliar language.
 In the morning, townsfolk find Dominic's body, lying dead at the bottom of a staircase.
-As Veronica's voice is heard echoing "Where do you want me to put the third rose?", the rose appears in Dominic's lifeless grasp.
+The third rose appears in Dominic's lifeless grasp.